 "I tried to turn the car so we would not get hurt."
 The girl said and she whimpered again, pulling the blanket over her and the two men saw her fighting tears.

 "You tried to help sweetie, it is O.K."
-He said and she put her hand out for another candy, and a taffy was placed in her hand as she slipped it into her mouth, shewing her reward and looking at the two men.
+He said, she put her hand out for another candy.
+A taffy was placed in her hand as she slipped it into her mouth, chewing her reward and looking at the two men.